aiven/devportal/docs/products/opensearch/dashboards/howto/opensearch-alerting-dashboard.rst

 OpenSearch alerting feature sends notifications when data from one or more indices meets certain conditions that can be customized.
-Use case examples are such as monitoring for HTTP status code 503, CPU load average above certain percentage or watch for counts of a specific keyword in logs for a specific amount of interval, notification to be configured to be sent via email, slack or custom webhooks and other destination, in this example we are using slack as the destination.
+Use case examples are such as monitoring for HTTP status code 503, CPU load average above certain percentage or watch for counts of a specific keyword in logs for a specific amount of interval, notification to be configured to be sent via email, slack or custom webhooks and other destination.

-In the following example, we are using a ``sample-host-health`` index as datasource to create a simple alert to check cpu load, action will be triggered when average of ``cpu_usage_percentage`` over ``3`` minutes is above ``75%``
+In the following example we are using Slack as the destination and a ``sample-host-health`` index as datasource to create a simple alert to check cpu load.
+An action will be triggered when average of ``cpu_usage_percentage`` over ``3`` minutes is above ``75%``.

 Create using Dashboards UI
 **************************